SoniBasant/50-Projects-on-JS-DOM/B1. FAQ Collapse/README.md

 # 12. FAQ Collapse

-The normal FAQ you see everywhere is the concept of this project.
-As you click on the down key present at right of question, answer will display.
+The FAQ you see everywhere is the basis of this project.
+As you click on the down key present at right side of question, answer will display.
 To close you have to click on the cross icon.
-I used 'toggle' with 'classlist' so you can open and close from the same place.

-But the answer has an icon from font awesome.
-For this I had to use 'Font Awesome 5 Free' font-family.
-I used icon twice with different direction, position and colour.

-Important JS and CSS concepts for project
+### Important JS and CSS concepts for project

 1. querySelectorAll()
 2. forEach()